dustinb/hrs/README.md

 Use `node hrs stop` to stop HRS.
 To reload new/updated configuration `node hrs reload`.

-To start HRS with alternate config `node hrs start -c simple.json`
+To start HRS with alternate config `node hrs start simple`

 # Configuration